romiro/Node-Magento-DB-Tools/README.md

         * System path of production environment on SSH server ✔

 * Running of DB sanitization commands through SSH
-    * New page, using elements from data sanitization view
+    * New page, using elements from data sanitization view ✔
         * Option: Either full-dump mode or selectively using certain tables
         * Option: Database table checkboxes for ignore-table params
         * Option: Download file via scp from server after creation

     * Connect to SSH server using site profile
         * Find local.xml using system path defined in system profile
-        * Extract DB information from <resources> node of local.xml
+        * Extract DB information from &lt;resources> node of local.xml
         * Use same JS functions as frontend page to create mysqldump commands
         * Run mysqldump commands as defined with user request
         * If chosen, run scp command from local SSH to grab file from server into defined download directory